Jomotsangkha: Religious sites

-Nearby Jomotsangkha is the Bhairabkunda Shiva Mandir, a Shakti Peeth and one of the most important Hindu temples in Bhutan.
+Nearby Jomotsangkha is the Bhairabkunda Shiva Mandir, a Shakta pitha and one of the most important Hindu temples in Bhutan.
 It is enclosed within a 15 foot tall wall due to security and safety reasons.

 Jomotsangkha Wildlife Sanctuary

 Jomotsangkha Wildlife Sanctuary (JWS), earlier known as the Khaling Wildlife Sanctuary, was notified in 1993.
 The sanctuary has an area of 334.73sq.km.
 The Sanctuary links to the Sakteng Wildlife Sanctuary and Royal Manas National Park.

 Daifam

 Daifam is a nearby settlement or alternative name.
 It is said that during the 1950s and 1960s this place used to produce a significant amount of milk, curd, cheese and butter, hence the name Dairy-farm, which gradually became Daifam.